FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 ## Markup Leaflet Map

 This package also comes with a module called MarkupLeafletMap.
-It provides a simple means of outputting a Leaflet Map based on the data managed by FieldtypeMapMarker.
+It provides a simple means of outputting a Leaflet Map based on the data managed by FieldtypeLeafletMapMarker.
 To install, simply click "install" for the Leaflet Maps (Markup) module.
 This is a Markup module, meaning it exists primarily to generate markup for output on the front-end of your site.